bertvv/ansible-role-tftp/README.md

 ## Testing

-The `tests` directory contains tests for this role in the form of a Vagrant environment.
-There are two testing playbooks:
+Tests for this role are provided in the form of a Vagrant environment that is kept in a separate branch, [tests](https://github.com/bertvv/ansible-role-tftp/tree/tests).
+I use [git-worktree(1)](https://git-scm.com/docs/git-worktree) to include the test code into the working directory.
+Instructions for running the tests:

+1. Fetch the tests branch: `git fetch origin tests`
+2. Create a Git worktree for the test code: `git worktree add tests tests` (remark: this requires at least Git v2.5.0).
+This will create a directory `tests/`.
+3. `cd tests/`
+4. `vagrant up` will then create a VM and apply the second of the two available testing playbooks enumerated below.

+The test playbooks:

-- [`test-minimal.yml`](tests/test-minimal.yml) applies the role to a VM, with default settings.
+- [`test-minimal.yml`](https://github.com/bertvv/ansible-role-tftp/blob/tests/test-minimal.yml) applies the role to a VM, with default settings (no role variables are set).
-- [`test.yml`](tests/test.yml) applies the role to a VM, changing some default values.
+- [`test.yml`](https://github.com/bertvv/ansible-role-tftp/blob/tests/test.yml) applies the role to a VM, changing some default values.
 The playbook also puts a file named README into the TFTP root directory.
 After applying this playbook, you should be able to fetch that file from your host system (assuming the `tftp` client is installed):

     ```ShellSession
     $ tftp 127.0.0.1 6969 -c get README